 But as I’ve discovered, trying to go to the Olympics is an expensive proposition.
 I’ve done a lot of investigating on this topic, and I’m learning that being a part of the Olympic experience will set me back a few gold medals.
 Airfares seem somewhat reasonable (maybe that’s because I’d be coming from California), but lodging rates range somewhere between exorbitant and outrageous.
 Plus there’s that matter of getting around town once you’re there, and getting into whichever events you want to see.
 So if you’re looking to keep costs down and willing to do some less-than-conventional things to help maintain your budget, here are five suggestions for how to navigate the Games:

 1. Find a friendly renter.
 Hotel rooms will cost you $500 (Canadian) and up per night, and at this late stage they might be impossible to get.
 Plus, they’re so much in demand that the city is bringing in cruise ships to provide extra hotel rooms, and those are even more pricey.
 However, there are many Vancouver residents out there willing to put up some friendly international guests.
-A search on Google will yield sites like this and this (the latter was used by my friends to secure accomodations).

 3. Commute from the island.
 Hotel rates in Victoria, Nanaimo and other cities on Vancouver Island are quite reasonable during the Olympics.
 Sure, to get from there to Vancouver you’ll need to spend at least a couple hours on a ferry, but it’s a beautiful ride that might make it worth the extra hassle.